KarahanS/semantic-segmentation/README.md

 4. Model logs everything to Wandb by default, you can update the settings in the scripts.
 Please put your Wandb API key in the `~/.wandb_key` file.

+5. You also need to change the conda environment in the script.
+Currently, it is `/scratch/work/saritak1/conda/miniconda3/envs/vfm`.

-5. Now, you should be able to run the scripts without any problem.
+6. Now, you should be able to run the scripts without any problem.